 Lots of people get to the end of their NDIS plan with some of their funds left over.
 In fact, around one third of all NDIS funds go unspent.
 This is what we refer to as ‘underspending’.

-While having a small amount of money left in your plan when it ends is perfectly normal, having large amounts can be an issue.
+While having a small amount of money left in your plan when it ends is perfectly fine, having large amounts can be an issue.
 Fortunately, there are some simple things you can do to help avoid underspending to get the most from your plan.

 Why you should spend as much of your budgets as possible